FREQUENTLY ASKED QUESTIONS

-Do male and female students live together on the ship?
+Do male and female trainees live together on the ship?

 Yes and in close quarters.
-Both students and crew are required to sign the ship’s Code of Conduct, which is based on strict principles of mutual respect.
+Both trainees and crew are required to sign the ship’s Code of Conduct, which is based on strict principles of mutual respect.

 What should I bring – and what shouldn’t I bring?

 It depends.
 For all of our programs, once you’re enrolled, you’ll get a packing list detailing precisely what you need and some recommended additional purchases.
 Everything you bring has to fit in your bunk.